icopy-site/awesome/docs/awesome/awesome-honeypots.md

 - Deployment
     - [Dionaea and EC2 in 20 Minutes](http://andrewmichaelsmith.com/2012/03/dionaea-honeypot-on-ec2-in-20-minutes/) - Tutorial on setting up Dionaea on an EC2 instance.
     - [Using a Raspberry Pi honeypot to contribute data to DShield/ISC](https://isc.sans.edu/diary/22680) - The Raspberry Pi based system will allow us to maintain one code base that will make it easier to collect rich logs beyond firewall logs.
     - [honeypotpi](https://github.com/free5ty1e/honeypotpi) - Script for turning a Raspberry Pi into a HoneyPot Pi.

 - Research Papers
+    - [Honeypot research papers](https://github.com/shbhmsingh72/Honeypot-Research-Papers) - PDFs of research papers on honeypots.
+    - [vEYE](https://link.springer.com/article/10.1007%2Fs10115-008-0137-3) - Behavioral footprinting for self-propagating worm detection and profiling.l allow us to maintain one code base that will make it easier to collect rich logs beyond firewall logs.
+    - [honeypotpi](https://github.com/free5ty1e/honeypotpi) - Script for turning a Raspberry Pi into a HoneyPot Pi.

+- Research Papers